dart-lab/manual/docs/community-outreach.md

 3. Recruitment advert - a template you can use to create your own advert to recruit community advisors.
 4. Application form - a template you can use to design the online form for potential community partners to express interest in joining your study.

-## Open access: Getting your papers made available to everyone

-_by Sue FW_

-Our Centre has a dedicated office who will take newly-accepted papers and make sure a copy is posted up online for anyone to access.
-Simply email [ccbs-openaccess@ed.ac.uk](mailto:ccbs-openaccess@ed.ac.uk) with your acceptance email from the journal.

-* Make sure that the email contains the date of acceptance
-* Attach the final version of the manuscript that you submitted -- this should have author details (i.e. include the title page in the document) but should not have any journal formatting.
-It needs to be YOUR copy.
-* Make sure the manuscript includes acknowledgements for any funding that supported the work
-* Add a note if you think the research deserves media attention -- if so, summarise the finding and the implications

 ## A list of relevant conferences and their deadlines

 _by Mihaela Dragomir & Bérengère Digard_